feroulm/rptoolsRQ/libRQII/sheetImprovement/README.md

-# Mange Improvement for a token
+# Manage Improvement for a token

 Called from :
 - viewSheet -Y menu Improve